btcpayserver/btcpayserver-php-client/docs/invoices/index.md

 $invoice->setItem($item);
 ```

-The only thing left is to now send the invoice off to BitPay for the
+The only thing left is to now send the invoice off to BTCPayServer for the
 invoice to be created and for you to send it to your customer.

 Creating an Invoice